 Eventually, we plan on having a grate that will cover at least half of the 4′ diameter from 2 grill grates and an iron bar.
 This will give us a grilling capacity if we need it, plus a place to set pots on if we don’t want them directly in the fire.
 But that will be down the road.
 Until then, we’ll settle for a smaller grill to put over the coals.

-UPDATE: We build our fire pit up to the height we had planned, but didn’t cap it off with the cap stones because we felt it really wasn’t necessary and was an unneeded expense at the time.
-However, after using it for awhile, we realized that making it too high create an issue with smoke, so we dropped it back down and will use those bricks in another project.
+UPDATE: We built our fire pit up to the height we had planned, but didn’t cap it off with the cap stones because we felt it really wasn’t necessary and was an unneeded expense at the time.
+However, after using it for awhile, we realized that making it too high create an issue with smoke, so we dropped it back down and will use those bricks in another project, then capped it off.

 OUR COMPLETED BACKYARD FIRE PIT